18. Evolution: The Ouroboros

 Requirements

-- The Rebase Ritual: Updates must be applied via
+- The Rebase Ritual: Updates must be applied via Jujutsu rebase, preserving local Autopoiesis on top of the new upstream foundation.

-git rebase, preserving local Autopoiesis on top of the new upstream foundation. - The Conflict Resolution Loop: If a merge conflict occurs, the system must not crash; it must treat the conflict as a reasoning task, utilizing the system's cognitive engine to resolve the divergence in a sandboxed environment.
+- The Conflict Resolution Loop: If a merge conflict occurs, the system must not crash; it must treat the conflict as a reasoning task, utilizing the system's cognitive engine to resolve the divergence in a sandboxed environment.

 - The Breaking Change Detector: Automated execution of the verification suite against all active extensions after the code merge but before the physical restart.

-- The Atomic Rollback: If the system fails to prove its own health after an update attempt, it must physically revert the
+- The Atomic Rollback: If the system fails to prove its own health after an update attempt, it must restore the Jujutsu body state, lockfile, and Phylactery (06) schema to the pre-update Snapshot (07).

-gitstate and the Phylactery (06) schema to the pre-update Snapshot (07). - Elevated Execution: Authorization to trigger the Host Reactor (10) to restart the Vessel (11) only after the code has been successfully transmuted and packaged.
+- Elevated Execution: Authorization to trigger the Host Reactor (10) to restart the Vessel (11) only after the code has been successfully transmuted and packaged.

 Considered Options